Sucrose Quick Guide

 Creates a small Wind Spirit that pulls opponents and objects towards its location, launches opponents within its AoE, and deals Anemo DMG.

 Sucrose creates a small field in front of her that deals Anemo damage and briefly pulls enemies together within the AoE.
 This can also stagger certain enemies.
 Each cast of Sucrose’s Skill applies Anemo.
-At Constellation 1, Sucrose gains an extra charge of her Skill.

 Elemental Burst